White House Down: Production

 White House Down is directed by Roland Emmerich and written by James Vanderbilt, who is also one of the film's producers.
 Sony Pictures purchased Vanderbilt's spec script in March 2012 for $3 million, in what The Hollywood Reporter called "one of the biggest spec sales in quite a while".
 The journal said the script was similar "tonally and thematically" to the films Die Hard (1988) and Air Force One (1997).
 In the following April, Sony hired Roland Emmerich as director.
 Emmerich began filming in July 2012 at the La Cité Du Cinéma in Montreal, Quebec, Canada.
 Cinematographer Anna Foerster shot the film with Arri Alexa Plus digital cameras.

 In 2012, Sony competed with Millennium Films, who were producing Olympus Has Fallen (also about a takeover of the White House) to complete casting and to begin filming.

 Music

-The soundtrack was composed by Harald Kloser and Thomas Wander and performed by the Hollywood Studio Symphony.
+The soundtrack was composed by Harald Kloser and Thomas Wander, performed by the Hollywood Studio Symphony and released on July 23, 2013 by Varèse Sarabande.